Inline configuration editor in Alumio

 Introduction

-The Inline configuration editor was created for different connections which we have: Routes, Incoming and Outgoing configurations, Entity transformers, HTTP Proxies and Webhooks.
-Also it’s possible to view Inline configurations for HTTP and SOAP Clients when selected.
+This editor is available for various connections, including Routes, Incoming and Outgoing configurations, Entity Transformers, HTTP Proxies, and Webhooks.
+You can also view inline configurations for HTTP and SOAP Clients when they are selected.

 Step 1: Create a new connection, for example, Route.
 Let’s say you have already created at least an Incoming configuration for your future route.
-Input in the “Incoming configuration” field required configuration.
+Input a required configuration in the “Incoming configuration” field

-Step 2: Once you have done the first step, the “Edit” option displays near the “Incoming configuration” field.
+Step 2: After completing the first step, the “Edit” option appears near the “Incoming configuration” field.

 Step 3: Click on the “Edit” option.